lindajensen/fem-blog-preview-card/README.md

 ### Continued development

 I need to continue working with Flexbox and also margin and padding.
 I feel like I'm getting better and better at it, but I definitely need more practice.
 I also need to keep working with media queries and learn how to do a mobile-first design.
+I also need to learn more about rems and ems.

 ### Useful resources